Fraunhofer-AISEC/cmc/doc/setup-vm.md

 cmc-docker vm-start

 # Establish attested TLS connection to Ubuntu VM server
-cmc-docker vm-testtool
+cmc-docker vm-cmcctl
 ```

-The [testtool](./architecture.md#testtool) on the host establishes an attested TLS connection to
+The [cmcctl](./architecture.md#cmcctl) on the host establishes an attested TLS connection to
-the testtool running within the ubuntu VM with server-side authentication and server-side
+the cmcctl running within the ubuntu VM with server-side authentication and server-side
 attestation.

 Find the generated attestation result in `cmc/data/attestation-result`.